robric/wiki-contrail-controller/Baremetal-Support.md

 12. setup_haproxy_config : provision HA Proxy.

 Note that fab setup_all would provision appropriately when run with the updated testbed.
+Also, nova-compute will not be installed on the tsn nodes.
+To be able to launch VMs, one needs to use additional compute nodes which are not tor-agents/TSNs

 ## Adding ToR agents or TSN node to an existing setup